samowen62/DeathRaceGame/README.md

 The main focus is recreating the intense, high speed, antigravity physics in the 2003 Gamecube game F Zero GX.

+The latest demo can be found here https://www.youtube.com/watch?v=f-HIydeGs6g with more to follow on my channel.

 <img src="Screenshots/GameGif02.gif" alt="scrot-01" style="width: 450px;"/><br />

 Showcasing the racing machine with some other primitive assets.